Entanglement spreading after local fermionic excitations in the XXZ chain: Entanglement dynamics in the gapless phase

 as the ground state is half filled.
 The time evolution is actually implemented via time-dependent DMRG (tDMRG) \cite{white2004tDMRG,daley2004tMDRG} in the spin-representation of the XXZ chain, by first carrying out the ground-state search and applying the string operator \eqref{eq: fop} onto the MPS representation of $\ket{\psi_0}$.
 The calculations were performed using the ITensor C++ library \cite{itensor} and a truncated weight of $10^{-9}$.\\

 The results of our simulations are shown in Fig. \ref{fig: tDMRG_vs_QPk} for various interaction strengths $\Delta$.
 The different symbols correspond to snapshots of the entropy profile $\Delta S$ at different times, plotted against the scaled distance $\zeta=r/t$.
 The quasiparticle ansatz \eqref{eq: delS_N} computed using the spinon fraction \eqref{eq: N2} is shown by the red solid lines.
-For moderate values of $|\Delta|$, one observes a very good agreement with the numerical profiles, except for a peak around $\zeta=0$.
-Note that this peak rises above the maximum value $\ln(2)$ that can be obtained from the spinon ansatz.
-A closer inspection for $r=0$ indicates that the entropy peak also converges to a finite value for large times, with a nontrivial dependence on $\Delta$.
-Moreover, one can also observe a slight broadening of the peak for larger $\Delta$.
-However, the precise origin of the peak cannot be understood within our simple quasiparticle ansatz.

-Systematic deviations from \eqref{eq: delS_N} also occur for larger $\Delta$, especially in the attractive regime.
+For moderate values of $|\Delta|$, one observes a very good agreement with the numerical profiles.
+Systematic deviations from \eqref{eq: delS_N} occur for larger $\Delta$, especially in the attractive regime.
 Indeed, for $\Delta=-0.5$ one already observes that the edges of the profile obtained from numerics fall slightly outside of the spinon edge, whereas the bulk profile still shows a good agreement.
 For $\Delta=-0.8$ the mismatch becomes more drastic both in the bulk and around the edges, signaling the breakdown of the naive spinon ansatz.
 Clearly, for strong attractive interactions the local excited state should have significant overlaps with other quasiparticle excitations of the XXZ chain.
 In fact, as discussed in Sec. \ref{sec: XXZ_ex}, in this regime the maximum velocity of particle-hole excitations exceeds the spinon velocity and matches perfectly the edges of the profile, as indicated by the black dashed lines in Fig.~\ref{fig: tDMRG_vs_QPk}.
 Hence, the entropy spreading should be determined by the coexistence of the spinon and particle-hole excitations, allowing to reach values beyond $\ln(2)$.
 Presumably, improving the ansatz \eqref{eq: delS_N} would require the knowledge of the overlaps with the different families of quasiparticles.
 Finally, it should be noted that, even though the edge locations of the profile seem to be captured, significant deviations in the bulk also occur for large repulsive interactions (see $\Delta=0.8$ in Fig.~\ref{fig: tDMRG_vs_QPk}), which might be due to bound-state contributions.